N4 (South Africa)

 The N4 is a national route in South Africa that runs from Skilpadshek on the Botswana border, past Rustenburg, Pretoria, eMalahleni and Mbombela, to Komatipoort on the Mozambique border.
-It forms the South African section of the Trans-Kalahari Corridor, which runs from Walvis Bay to Maputo, meaning that it links the east and west coasts of Southern Africa.
-Since the completion of the A2 through Botswana, the entire Corridor is now a world-class standard highway; it features at least one carriageway in each direction of high-speed traffic plus a paved shoulder for its entire length.
+The entire route is a toll road.

-The South African section can be divided into two parts with Pretoria in the middle.
-The western portion links Gaborone and Lobatse in Botswana with Pretoria (Named the Platinum Highway), while the eastern portion links Pretoria with Mbombela in Mpumalanga and Maputo in Mozambique (named the Maputo Corridor).
+The N4 west of Pretoria, named the Platinum Highway, forms the South African section of the Trans-Kalahari Corridor, which runs from Walvis Bay to Pretoria, while the N4 east of Pretoria forms the Maputo Corridor, which runs from Pretoria to Maputo.
+Together, they link the east and west coasts of Southern Africa.

 The eastern section from Pretoria to Middelburg is a four-lane dual-carriageway tolled freeway opened in 1968, with toll gates at Donkerhoek and just west of Middelburg.
-The freeway from eMalahleni to Middelburg was one of the first concrete freeways built in South Africa and the Ultra City was the first service station built on the sides of a freeway.
+The freeway from eMalahleni to Middelburg was one of the first concrete freeways built in South Africa and the Ultra City station on this section was the first service station built on the sides of a freeway.
 At eMalahleni (formerly Witbank), the freeway converges with the N12 from Johannesburg.
 An alternative route to the N4, known as the R104, runs between Pretoria and Wonderfontein (east of Middelburg).
-Between eMalahleni and Middelburg the alternative is the dangerous R555.
+Between eMalahleni and Middelburg the alternative is the R555.
 After Wonderfontein the toll road runs along the old alignment of the N4 until the Lebombo Border Post.
 From Middelburg to Belfast the N4 is a single-carriageway highway with two lanes in both directions; thereafter, the N4 is a wide shouldered single-carriageway highway.
 The section east of Middelburg has been significantly improved, including a northern bypass of Mbombela, and now features some new grade-separated junctions.
-The N4 east of Pretoria forms part of the Maputo Corridor Toll Route.